lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/free-energy-calculation.rst

     the repulsive potential :math:`U (x)`: :math:`U_0`, :math:`\delta`, and :math:`x_0`,
     see the analytical expression below.
 With :math:`U_0 = 1.5 \epsilon = 0.36\,\text{kcal/mol}`,
-    :math:`U_0` is of the same order as the thermal energy :math:`k_\text{B} T = 0.24,\text{kcal/mol}`, where :math:`k_\text{B} = 2\,\text{kcal/mol/K}` is the Boltzmann constant
+    :math:`U_0` is of the same order as the thermal energy :math:`k_\text{B} T = 0.24,\text{kcal/mol}`, where :math:`k_\text{B} = 0.002\,\text{kcal/mol/K}` is the Boltzmann constant
     and :math:`T = 119.8\,\text{K}` (see below).
-In this case, particles are expected to regulary overcome the energy barrier thanks to the thermal agitation.
+In this case, particles are expected to regularly overcome the energy barrier thanks to the thermal agitation.

 ..  container:: justify

-    The value of 3.822 for the cut-off was chosen to create a WCA, purely repulsive, potential.
+    The value of 3.822 for the cut-off was chosen to create a WCA, purely repulsive, potential :cite:`weeks1971role`.
 It was calculated as :math:`2^{1/6} \times 3.405` where
     :math:`3.405 = \sigma`.